Arnaldus de Villa Nova

-Arnaldus de Villa Nova (also called Arnau de Vilanova in Catalan, his language, Arnaldus Villanovanus, Arnaud de Ville-Neuve or Arnaldo de Villanueva, c.
+Arnaldus de Villa Nova (also called Arnau de Vilanova, Arnaldus Villanovanus, Arnaud de Ville-Neuve or Arnaldo de Villanueva, c.
 1240–1311) was a physician and a religious reformer.
-He was also thought to be an alchemist (his house in Montpellier, France, had a carved door showing a roaring lion and dragon that bit his tail, also known as Ouroboros, both recognized alchemical symbols).
-The fact that several renowned alchemists recognized him as an adept reinforces the thesis that he was an alchemist.
-He was also, like most wise men of his time, an astrologer.

-He was born in the Crown of Aragon, probably Villanueva de Jiloca (Aragon) or Valencia, and he studied medicine and he also took some courses of theology.
-After living at the court of Aragon and teaching for many years in the Montpellier School of Medicine, he went to Paris, where he gained a considerable reputation; but he incurred the enmity of ecclesiastics.
-In 1311 he was summoned to Avignon by Pope Clement V, but he died on the voyage off the coast of Genoa.

 He is credited with translating a number of medical texts from Arabic, including works by Ibn Sina Avicenna, Abu-l-Salt, and Galen.
-Many alchemical writings, including Rosarius Philosophorum, Novum Lumen, or Flos Florum, are also ascribed to him, but they are not authentic.
-Collected editions of them were published at Lyon in 1504 and 1532 (with a biography by Symphorianus Campegius), at Basel in 1585, and at Lyon in 1686.
-He is also the reputed author of important medical works, such as Speculum medicinae and Regimen sanitatis ad regem Aragonum, but many others, such as Breviarium Practicae, were falsely attributed to him.
-In addition, he wrote many theological works for the reformation of Christianity in Latin and in Catalan, some of them including apocalyptical prophecies.

 Biography

-Arnaldus' place and date of birth are debated: some historians believe he was born in Villeneuve-lès-Maguelone, a village near Montpellier; others are doubtful, because there are also towns of the same name in Aragon, in the Kingdom of Valencia (now in Spain), in Catalonia, in Languedoc, in Provence.
-Regardless, he is known in Catalonia, Valencia, and Balearic Islands by the name "Arnau de Vilanova," and it is certain that he wrote most of his works in Valencian (Confessió de Barcelona, Raonament d'Avinyó).
+Arnaldus' place and date of birth are debated: some historians believe he was born in Villeneuve-lès-Maguelone, a village near Montpellier; others are doubtful, because there are also towns of the same name in Aragon such as Villanueva de Jiloca, in the Kingdom of Valencia, in Catalonia, in Languedoc, or in the Provence.
+Regardless, he is known in Catalonia, Valencia, and Balearic Islands by the name "Arnau de Vilanova," and it is certain that he wrote most of his works in Catalan (Confessió de Barcelona, Raonament d'Avinyó).
 Whatever the reality, Arnaldus had a great reputation as a doctor, theologian and alchemist.

 He studied medicine in Montpellier until 1260.
 He traveled through France, Catalonia, and Italy, as part doctor, part ambassador.
-He was the personal doctor of the King of Aragon from 1281.
-At the death of Peter III of Aragon in 1285, he left Barcelona for Montpellier.
+He lived at the court of Aragon and was the personal doctor of the King of Aragon from 1281.
+At the death of Peter III of Aragon in 1285, he left Barcelona for Montpellier where he taught at the School of Medicine.